 Charter Deer Jet’s 787 Dream Jet and take to the skies in unparalleled elegance.
 The plane accommodates up to 40 passengers and features a master bedroom, lounge and dining room, along with a guest cabin.
 The smooth-riding jet flies up to 17 hours nonstop, has a carbon fiber composition for fuel efficiency and boasts the latest technologies to counteract turbulence and noise.

 You might forget you’re on an airplane when you ride in the Deer Jet 787 Dream Jet.
-The 2,368-square-foot interior feels more like a luxury home than an airplane, thanks to high, airy ceilings and a spacious lounge with divans, conversation spaces and a dining room table.
-As a bonus, the experience comes with in-flight butler service and stewards to attend to your every need in the skies.
+According to Condé Nast Traveler, the Dream Jet promises “seven-star service.”
+As a bonus, the experience comes with an in-flight butler to attend to your every need in the skies.

 The price to fly are estimates for the cost to buy, charter or ride in the private jet.

 Priscilla Aguilera contributed to the reporting of this article.